 Does Any Work for Any Nonprofit or Government Organization Count?

-No. Most substantively legal work for government and nonprofit organizations will count.
-However, this is not a hard and fast rule.
+No. Though most substantively legal work for government and nonprofit organizations will count, however, this is not a hard and fast rule.
 Before starting at any placement, you should first stop by the public interest center, and fill out a self-initiated placement form.

 Does Work for an Organization that Previously was Approved for Work Mean that My Work will Automatically Count?

 No. While the previous approval of a project is a good indicator that a placement will be approved, it is not a guarantee.
-Even for organizations where others have worked before, we will need a self-initiated placement form so that we have contact information for your supervising attorney and so that you know exactly what work you will be doing.
 Please fill out a self-initiated placement form for approval by TPIC staff to be sure.

 How Do Clinic Courses or Externships Count Towards Meeting my Pro Bono Requirement?

-If you are enrolled in a Clinic* course, you can elect to drop 1 credit in exchange for 35 hours of pro bono service (assuming you do not need the credit for graduation).
-Students who elect this option must submit this formto TPIC.
-No other paperwork is necessary.
+If you are enrolled in a Clinic course or are doing an externship, you can elect to drop 1 credit in exchange for 35 hours of pro bono service (assuming you do not need the credit for graduation).
+Students who elect this option must submit a Clinic/Externship Credit Exchange Form to TPIC.

 Can I Count Other Clinic Hours Towards my Pro Bono Work If I Exceed the Requirements for my Clinic?